rubengooj/stvo-pl/README.md

 The second one, called "bumblebeeSVO", is an application that computes stereo visual odometry between the successive frames readed by a PointGrey Bumblebee2 stereo camera, and shows a 3D visualization of the camera motion.
 It is built or not depending on the CMake variable "HAS_MRPT".

-## 3. Usage

-# Usage
-# -------------------------------------------------------------------------------------------- #
-The "bumblebeeSVO" application reads a configuration file named "svoConfig.ini" where the user can change the input parameters if desired.

-A complete configuration file "svoConfig_full.ini" is also provided, which includes all the parameters employed internally by the algorithm, but we recommend not to change the parameters.